AIR QUALITY NC

 Is mold a concern in Greensboro?

-Greensboro has a mold risk score of 54 out of 100, based on humidity, precipitation, and temperature data.
-Maintain good ventilation and address any water intrusion promptly to prevent mold growth.
+Greensboro has a mold risk score of 64 out of 100, based on humidity, precipitation, and temperature data.
+This is elevated - proper ventilation, dehumidifiers, and regular inspection of basements and bathrooms are important.

 HomeCitiesNorth CarolinaGreensboro, NC → Air Quality